 Frequently Asked Questions

-16. Which surgeries and vascular interventions are used to treat stroke?
+16. What medications are used to treat stroke?

 Medication or drug therapy is the most common treatment for stroke.
 The most popular kinds of drugs to prevent or treat stroke are antithrombotics -- which include antiplatelet agents and anticoagulants -- and thrombolytics.

 Antithrombotics prevent the formation of blood clots that can become stuck in an artery of the brain and cause strokes.

 - In the case of stroke, doctors prescribe antiplatelet drugs mainly for prevention.
 The most widely known and used antiplatelet drug is aspirin.
 Other antiplatelet drugs include clopidogrel, ticlopidine, and dipyridamole.

 - Anticoagulants reduce the risk of stroke by reducing the clotting property of the blood.
 The most commonly used oral anticoagulants include warfarin, also known as Coumadin®, dabigatran (Pradaxa) and rivaroxaban (Xarelto).
 Injectable anticoagulants include heparin, enoxaparin (Lovenox), and dalteparin (Fragmin).

 Thrombolytic drugs halt the stroke by dissolving the blood clot that is blocking blood flow to the brain.
 Ischemic strokes -- the most common kind -- can be treated with thrombolytic drugs.
 But a person needs to be at the hospital as soon as possible after symptoms start to be evaluated and receive treatment.